Bob Wischusen: Early life and career

-Wischusen grew up in New Jersey, and attended Union Catholic Regional High School in Scotch Plains.
+Wischusen grew up in New Jersey and attended Union Catholic Regional High School in Scotch Plains.
 He then attended Boston College and began his sportscasting experience on WZBC, the school's 1000-watt FM radio station broadcasting to the Greater Boston area.
 Classmates and fellow broadcasters at WZBC included Joe Tessitore and Jon Sciambi, both of whom also went on to become successful sports announcers, and his colleagues at ESPN.

 After graduating from B.C. in 1993, Wischusen went to work in sports radio at WQAM in Miami.
 After leaving the station he settled in New York, where he has worked since.

 WFAN and WABC

-Originally, Wischusen worked for WFAN as a reporter and update host for the station's sports news flashes that air every twenty minutes.
+Originally, Wischusen worked for WFAN as a reporter and update host for the station's sports news flashes that aired every twenty minutes.
 During his time at WFAN he began working on the station's Jets coverage, hosting the pregame, halftime, and postgame shows.
 When WFAN lost the rights to the Jets after the 1998 season, Wischusen followed the coverage to WABC.

 In 2002, he became the play-by-play voice for the Jets on the station after Howard David departed the team for a job in Miami.
 During his time with the Jets, he has worked with Dave Jennings (1998–2001), Marty Lyons (2002–2023), and Anthony Becht (2024-present) as his color commentators.

 ESPN

 Wischusen began working for ESPN in 2006 as a secondary commentator for college football and basketball, usually calling games from mid-major conferences such as the MAC or WAC.
 In 2009, Wischusen called ACC college football regional action on ABC at 3:30(ET) with Brian Griese.
 For the 2010 college football season, Wischusen was once again paired with Griese, this time calling games for the Noon(ET) ESPN2 broadcast.
 Wischusen is currently calling with Louis Riddick.

 In 2021, Andrew Marchand of the New York Post reported that Wischusen would start calling play-by-play for the NHL on ESPN.
-Wischusen has since received enormous praise for the way he calls games.
-He currently serves as ESPN's #2 play-by-play announcer, first pairing with former NHL goalie Brian Boucher and later Olympic gold medalist and national champion A. J. Mleczko, before currently teaming with former New York Rangers captain Ryan Callahan.
-Both Leah Hextall and Emily Kaplan joins Wischusen and Callahan as a rinkside reporter on the secondary team, depending on location.
+Wischusen has since received enormous praise for the way he calls games, despite only currently serving as ESPN's #2 play-by-play announcer, first pairing with former NHL goalie Brian Boucher and later Olympic gold medalist and national champion A. J. Mleczko, before currently teaming with former New York Rangers captain Ryan Callahan.
+Both Leah Hextall and Emily Kaplan join Wischusen and Callahan as a rinkside reporter on the secondary team, depending on location.